-NOTICE OF PROVISION OF MENTAL HEALTH TREATMENT SERVICES BY A DOCTORAL INTERN IN CLINICAL PSYCHOLOGY
+NOTICE OF PROVISION OF MENTAL HEALTH TREATMENT SERVICES BY A DOCTORAL INTERN IN CLINICAL PSYCHOLOGY in addition to other licensed staff members in the Department of Mental Health, Kaiser Permanente Medical Group, Inc.

 This is to inform you that the mental health treatment services you are receiving are provided by an unlicensed Doctoral Intern in Clinical Psychology.